adhorn/rasp-sensehat-iot/README.md

 LOCATION 's3://<BUCKET_NAME>/'
 ```

-6. Analysing the data in Amazon Quicksight via Amazon Athena:
+7. Analysing the data in Amazon Quicksight via Amazon Athena:
-  * Create a data source in QuickSight with the following:
+  * Create a data source in QuickSight as follows:
 ```
 Log into QuickSight
-Select Manage data and new data set.
+Select "manage data" and "new data set".
-Choose Athena as a new data source.
+Choose Athena as the new data source.
 Select the default schema and the sensehat_iot_full table created previously in Amazon Athena.
 Click Vizualise - Enjoy :)
 ```

-7. Connect into Kibana endpoint found from the Amazon Elasticsearch Service and create an index in setting:
+8. Connect into Kibana endpoint found from the Amazon Elasticsearch Service and create an index in setting:
 ```
 Index seach pattern: sensehat*
 Select datetime